ccamel/awesome-ccamel/README.md

 - [segmentio/analytics-react-native](https://github.com/segmentio/analytics-react-native) - The hassle-free way to add analytics to your React-Native app.
 - [sei-protocol/sei-chain](https://github.com/sei-protocol/sei-chain) -
 - [shakyShane/actor-js](https://github.com/shakyShane/actor-js) - Exploring the potential benefits of implementing APIs in the style of the Actor Model, even in single-threaded programming environments such as Javascript.
+- [shivanshubisht/chatgpt](https://github.com/shivanshubisht/chatgpt) - ChatGPT built with Next.js 13 app directory and Tailwind CSS using OpenAI's API sdk v4 and GPT-4 and SSR streaming for data with edge functions.
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - Markdown as a platform
 - [skiff-org/skiff-ui](https://github.com/skiff-org/skiff-ui) - React components for the Skiff UI Design System